lukastk/maths-notes/misc/density-dependence of contact matrix.md

-### A first-pass at fitting
+### Simple (and rough) method to estimate density-dependence of local contact matrices

+We assume that at location $\ell`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAyNDU3MzAxMl19
+eyJoaXN0b3J5IjpbMTM5MzI0NDg0MCwxMDI0NTczMDEyXX0=
 -->